-I recently completed a guest posting for another travel blog about Belgrade, Serbia.
+I recently completed a guest posting for another travel blogging website about Belgrade, Serbia.
 It made me sad.
 Not my guest posting.
-But the requirements of the blog I was posting on.
+But the requirements of the travel blogging website I was posting on.

 Let me preface this with some marketing.

 Every person, brand, blog has their own personality and path they want to go down when it comes to doing business.
 And that is totally fine.
 However, a big rule of thumb in marketing and branding yourself is how to be different, how to stand out from the crowd.
 Another question you could ask yourself, is who is your target market?

 Is your target market in travel blogging looking to enjoy personal stories and experiences?
 Is your target market looking for a quick list of things to do?
 Or is your target market looking for information that they know you can provide and just YOU.

 So many bloggers are switching to a list format these days.
 And a lot of readers are just looking for that.
 However, SEO (Search Engine Optimization) doesn’t really make it easy for those types to be first on Google.
 Why?
 Because who is the biggest company that offers lists with information?
 TripAdvisor.